salu133445/pypianoroll/doc/source/getting_started.rst

     from matplotlib import pyplot as plt

     # Create a piano-roll matrix, where the first and second axes represent time
-    # and pitch, respectively.
+    # and pitch, respectively, and assign a C major chord to the piano-roll
     pianoroll = np.zeros((96, 128))
-    # Assign a C major chord to the piano-roll
     C_maj = [60, 64, 67, 72, 76, 79, 84]
     pianoroll[0:95, C_maj] = 100